Tourify-Capstone-Project/Tourify-Machine-Learning/README.md

 3. Tourify_Image.csv
    - image_id: Contains the unique ID of the image.
    - url_image: Contains the link to the additional image.
+   - tourism_id : Contains the unique ID of the tourist attraction and culinary spot corresponding to image_id.

 4. Tourify_Place.csv
    - tourism_id: Contains the unique ID of the tourist attraction and culinary spot.